 Class C fires are particularly dangerous as the hazard remains until the power source is removed.
 Until then, there is also a risk for electrocution.

 Water and water-based extinguishing agents cannot be used on Class C fires, as they conduct electrical current, thus potentially spreading the electricity and source of ignition, and could also result in the electrocution of the individual wielding the extinguisher.

 If an extinguisher has a Class C rating, it means that the agent will not conduct electricity.
 But it is always best to disconnect the power source prior to fighting the fire.

+A Class C fire extinguisher is used to extinguish a fire that is caused by an energized electrical element.
 If the source of power is removed from the fire, it no longer qualifies as a class C fire and becomes one of the other classes of fire.
 However, removing the power source is not always possible.